MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 <img src="https://i.imgur.com/kUye1iH.png" width="35%" />

 Imaginative Jack wants to design his own house.
-He includes some fantastic ideas from an aquarium room This is a wonderful foundation for a descriptive writing project .  ( Lexile 550L)
+He includes some fantastic ideas from an aquarium room to a race track.
+This is a wonderful foundation for a descriptive writing project .  ( Lexile 550L)

 <a href="https://www.bookdepository.com/If-I-Built-House-Chris-Van-Dusen/9781984814845?ref=grid-view&qid=1673968527570&sr=1-4" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1052959598" rel="nofollow"> Buy on Orell Füssli</a>